cwendorf/cwendorf/README.md

 I am interested in statistical methods quite generally.
 Currently, I focus on the development of tools to advance three overlapping areas in statistical methods:

-- **Statistics Education:** A focus on educating students and the public about basic and advanced statistical procedures.
+- **Statistics Education:** Educating students and the public about basic and advanced statistical procedures.
-- **Estimation Statistics:** An emphasis on confidence intervals and effect sizes as a framework for improving statistical decision making.
+- **Estimation Statistics:** Using confidence intervals and effect sizes as a framework for improving statistical decision making.
-- **General Statistical Modeling:** An interest in structural equation modeling, multilevel modeling, and multiple regression as methods for understanding complex data.
+- **Statistical Modeling:** Advancing structural equation, multilevel, and regression models for understanding complex data.

 <!--
 **cwendorf/cwendorf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.